 The cornerstone of Triumph Foundation is educating people who are newly disabled.
 We provide resources and referrals to help equip people to achieve greater quality of life.

-Triumph Ambassadors give referrals through the distribution of our Resource Handbook that provides information on where to find and receive necessary goods and services.
+Triumph Ambassadors give referrals through the distribution of our Resource Guidebook that provides information on where to find and receive necessary goods and services.

 This online version is an extensive list of excellent products and services available to people in the disabled community.
 It covers many relevant topics including adapted vehicles, medical supplies, wheelchairs, housing, and support groups.